THE HERMANNSBURG SCHOOL OF MODERN ART:

 The Watercolourists of Central Australia

-Stunning Aboriginal landscapes lit up the lives of white Australians during the 1940s, 50s and 60s.
+Stunning Aboriginal landscapes lit up the lives of Australians during the 1940s, 50s and 60s.

-The romantic, luminous watercolour landscapes on paper from Central Australia, west of Alice Springs, were created by young Western Arrernte men in their tribal area of Ntaria, known to the general community as the Hermannsburg Mission.
+The romantic, luminous watercolour landscapes on paper from Central Australia, west of Alice Springs, were created by young Western Arrernte men in their tribal area of Ntaria, known to the non indigenous community as the Hermannsburg Mission.

 The first exhibition of the pioneer Albert Namatjira was held in Melbourne in 1938.
 After it sold out, close tribal relatives joined with Albert to start their careers as founders of a spectacular art movement – named The Hermannsburg School of Modern Art.